-BARRICADED SUSPECT IN CUSTODY AFTER LEADING POLICE ON CHASE
+Barricaded suspect in custody after leading police on chase

-OKLAHOMA CITY, Okla.
-(KFOR) — A man is in custody after an early-morning pursuit that ended in a standoff at a NW Oklahoma City home on Sunday.
+OKLAHOMA CITY (KFOR) — A man is in custody after an early-morning pursuit ended in a standoff at a NW Oklahoma City home on Sunday.

 Police said officers noticed the suspect had a gun after they tried to chase him into the home off Northwest 30th and villa.
 That’s when they called for back-up.